ShrekBytes/WordGlance/README.md

 1. **Select text** - Highlight any word or phrase
 2. **Click the 📖 icon** - It appears near your selection
 3. **Browse results** - Use arrows to see more definitions/translations
-4. **Adjust settings** - Right-click Tampermonkey icon → WordGlance Settings
+4. **Adjust settings** - Right-click your userscript manager icon → WordGlance Settings

 ### 💡 Tips
 - Works best with **single words** for definitions